SedriaRenee/SWEN746-GroupFour/README.md

 * One feature of this app will include a tagging feature.
 This will allow for hosts to tag allergies on events and users can add this feature onto their profile as well for transparency.
 * One feature of this app will allow hosts to post listings on kitchens/dining spaces to rent out.
 * One feature of this app will feature a follow button so users can follow their favorite pages, groups, hosts, and etc.

+### Acceptance Criteria

+Feature 1:
+  One feature of the app will include the ability to create and host a “potluck event” where people can sign up for different food items or parts of a recipe.

+  Criteria I:
+    Given that I'm a user when I log on I will see an option to register as a host.

+  Criteria II:
+    App displays an option for a host to create an event.

+  Criteria III:
+    Host will be able upload up to 6 pictures/videos to the event and a short description that is no longer than 500 characters.

+  Criteria IV:
+    The event will feature a news feed that can be filtered by popularity/recency.

+  Criteria V:
+    Will include a public list of members who joined the event.

+Feature 2:
+  One feature of the app will allow a host to create a poll of meal preferences before they launch their event.
+This will allow hosts to plan a menu that everyone will enjoy.

+  Criteria I:
+    Displays an option to create a poll.

+  Criteria II:
+    User will be prompted to register as host if they aren't currently one before creating poll.

+  Criteria III:
+    Has an option for the host to write a short description that is no longer than 500 characters.

+Feature 3:
+  One feature of the app will include the ability of a host to organize a cooking workshop.

+  Criteria I:
+    Shows all available event channels where events are being hosted.

+  Criteria II:
+    User can select which events they would want to participate in and register for the events selected.
+Only stopping them if there is an overlap in terms of time.

+  Criteria III:
+    User can see the location and starting time of the event.
+Alongside any tools or ingredients they would need to bring with them.

+Feature 4:
+  One feature of the app will allow a host to create a group for people to join where they will visit restaurants every week.
+This is a specific feature but hosts will be able to create groups based on their preferences as well.
+Users will also be able to join these groups.

+  Criteria I:
+    Host can select which Users and Resturants that coencide with User and Host preferences along with date and time of meeting

+  Criteria II:
+    Host can modify event details, such as the restaurant of choice, members that are attending, along with time and date of the event.

+  Criteria III:
+    User can view the details of an event made by the Host and register for the same event if they have similar interests.
+Users can also tell the Host of any potential allergies they may have.
+Feature 5:
+  One feature of this app will include a news feed where hosts and users can communicate openly.
+All will have the ability to reply, like and re-share posts.

+  Criteria I:
+    The news feed and replies will be sorted by recency of posts.

+  Criteria II:
+    Users will be able filter for only posts they have liked or have replied to or from users they are following.

+  Criteria III:
+    Users will be able to create posts linking up to 1 media file and a limited amount of text, the same restriction will apply to replies.

+  Criteria IV:
+    Users will be able to like posts which the total amount of likes a post has will be viewable by other users

+  Criteria V:
+    Users will be able to reshare posts which will then be visible to people filtering for posts from people they follow.

+Feature 6:
+  One feature of this app will include channels for food categories so users and hosts can share or look at other recipes

+  Criteria I:
+    Recipes posted in a channel will be sortable based on either the posts popularity or its recency

+  Criteria II:
+    Recipes will have different fields for the user to fill out including ingredients, background, and instructions

+  Criteria III:
+    New channels will be able to be proposed by users which can then be approved by staff

+Feature 7:

+  Criteria I:
+    Hosts can upload photos and event descriptions after an event.
+  Criteria II:
+    Event highlights are displayed on the Host's profile or event page.
+  Criteria III:
+    Users can browse past event galleries when considering whether to attend future events.
+  Criteria IV:
+    Photos are organized by event and include captions.
+  Criteria V:
+    Hosts can tag attendees in event photos, and Users are notified when they are tagged.

+Feature 8:
+  Criteria I:
+    Hosts can input and tag food allergies when creating an event.
+  Criteria II:
+    Users can filter events by allergy-friendly options (e.g., nut-free, gluten-free).
+  Criteria III:
+    Users can see clear labels for food allergies on all events and meals.
+  Criteria IV:
+    The system warns Users during sign-up if an event contains allergens they are allergic to (based on their profile).
+  Criteria V:
+    Users can add or update their dietary restrictions in their profile at any time.